arnav-aggarwal/react-setup-tutorial/README.md

 </div>
 ```

+# IMAGE

 #### Refactoring the Component

 First, let’s go ahead and delete ‘React’ from inside our container div in `dist/app.html`.
-After that, you should have these changes.
+After that, you should have [these changes](https://github.com/arnav-aggarwal/react-setup-tutorial/commit/93fd6a7575a2d46a979841f571cb76345db88078).

 Let’s make it so `src/index.js` contains logic that only deals with rendering our app to the page.
 We want to abstract all the JSX into separate files.
-Let’s create a components folder in **`src`**.
-In there, let’s create a file called app.js that will contain the logic dealing with creating our site.
+Let’s create a **`components`** folder in **`src`**.
+In there, let’s create a file called `app.js` that will contain the logic dealing with creating our site.
 All `src/index.js` should do is render our app to the DOM.

 <pre>
 <b>project_root</b>